Undergraduate Course Allocation through Competitive Markets: Additional Simulations

 Our main simulation results compare the Pseudo-Market with Priorities mechanism and two variants of the Deferred Acceptance mechanism, each of which \textit{respects the course priority structure}.
 That is, the outcomes of these mechanisms contain no student who wants to enroll in a course that assigns a seat to a student of strictly lower priority.

 In turn, the Random Serial Dictatorship with course reserves (RSD) benchmark does not respect any priority structure.
 The cause of such violations is the presence of course reserves that can be interpreted as \textit{seat-specific priorities}.
 Each of a course's reserved seats has a priority order over students that places reserve-eligible students above others in the same year of study.
-Unreserved seats only prioritize students by seniority.
+Unreserved seats only prioritize students by year of study.
 Other mechanisms in the literature have seat-specific priorities.
-For example, \cite{hafalir2013effective} introduces to the school choice literature a version of the Deferred Acceptance mechanism, the Deferred Acceptance mechanism with minority reserves.
+For example, the Deferred Acceptance with minority reserves mechanism introduced in \cite{hafalir2013effective} is a modification of the Deferred Acceptance mechanism with seat-specific priorities.

 The main objective of this section is to compare the performance of the PMP mechanism with six alternative mechanisms.
 Four of these mechanisms also have \textit{seat-specific priorities} (DA-STB and DA-MTB with minority reserves, RSD with university course reserves, Probabilistic Serial with Seniority and Reserves), one \textit{does not respect any priorities} (A-CEEI), and one \textit{respects priorities in a kludgy way} (A-CEEI with kludgy pricing).